-Over the past few weeks, one sales training topic keeps coming up over and over again and if it’s coming up for me and my peers as a hot topic, I know it’s probably one that a lot of other inside sales leaders are talking about as well.
+Over the past few weeks, one sales training topic keeps coming up over and over again, and if it’s coming up for me and my peers as a hot topic, I know it’s probably one that a lot of other B2B inside sales leaders are talking about as well.
 The idea of ‘role plays' is the topic I’m referring to.
 Role plays were never my favorite thing to do throughout the training process as an inside sales rep, but I knew they were the best way for me to learn.

-- How often should you conduct them?
+- How often should you conduct role plays?
 When it comes to new hires, I believe that you should role play with them each morning of their training week based on what they learned the previous day, and continue to build on the conversation each day.
 For instance, on day two of their training, they should meet with you to run through their introduction that they learned on their first day.
 On day three, they should do their introduction, and expand to the next portion of their script, and so on.
-This reinforces the training each day and by the end of the training week(s) they are ready to hit the phones with confidence.
+This reinforces the training each day and by the end of the training week(s), they are ready to hit the phones with confidence.

 - When do you stop using them?
 You don’t.
 I’m guilty of not running through role plays with my team on a consistent basis and need to start doing more of it.
-My excuse is that I don’t feel like I have enough time – however, there shouldn’t be any excuses as it’s a crucial part of ongoing sales training.
+My excuse is that I don’t feel like I have enough time.
+However, there shouldn’t be any excuses, as it’s a crucial part of ongoing sales training.
 A great way to make sure this process isn’t ignored is to pair your team up and have them spend an hour each month running through role plays with each other on their own.
 It’s a great way to practice and most importantly, they can learn product information and sales strategies that they weren’t aware of before.

 Sales role plays; No one genuinely loves doing them, but we dothem because we know how helpful they can be from a training standpoint.
 How do you utilize role plays with your inside sales team and how much emphasis do they have in your inside sales training strategy?